q3769/chunk4j/README.md

 Stitcher stitcher = new DefaultStitcher.Builder().maxStitchTimeMillis(2000).build();
 ```

-This stitcher will discard some group(s) of chunks when there are more than 100 groups of chunks pending to restore back to original data:
+This stitcher will discard some group(s) of chunks when there are more than 100 chunk groups pending to restore back to original data:

 ```
 Stitcher stitcher = new DefaultStitcher.Builder().maxGroups(100).build();